NativeScript/nativescript-dev-appium/README.md

 $ tns build ios
 ```

-The command that will run the tests should specify the targeted platform using the `runType` option as shown below.
+The command that will run the tests should specify the targeted capabilities configuration using the `runType` option as shown below.
 This way a capabilities will be selected from the [capabilities](#custom-appium-capabilities) configuration file.

 ```
 $ npm run e2e -- --runType android25